Acoustics Engineer at Boom Supersonic

 About Boom Supersonic

 Boom Supersonic is the Denver-based startup building Mach-2.2 passenger airliners.
 Think Concorde but 75% more affordable to fly.
 Imagine a day trip from New York to London—3h15 each way.
 Fly to London for a business meeting and be home in time to tuck your children into bed.
-Boom’s first prototype takes flight in late 2019.
+Boom's first prototype will rollout by summer of 2020.